3 Tricks for Burying Bad Reviews

 If you’re a small local business, chances are you know a few customers that would be happy to help you out.
 Think of your favorite customers, the ones you chat with when they come in, or the ones you’ve gone above and beyond to help - see if there’s anyone you could ask for a review!

 Asking them in person is best, but you can reach out electronically too.
 Text instead of email if you can, as your customers are more likely to open a text message.
+Calling can work well also, especially if you’re asking as a personal favor.

 Ask Tenants to Update Their Good Reviews